Campaign underway to renovate D-Day footpathPUBLISHED ON: 13 JUNE 2018

 The Lepe Loop, on the New Forest’s southern coast, crosses beaches where troops left for the D-Day landings more than 70 years ago.

-So the push to raise £25,000 for the footpath is much-needed and is being spearheaded by the New Forest National Park Authority and Hampshire County Council with help from Friends of Lepe.
+The push to raise funds for the footpath is being spearheaded by the New Forest National Park Authority and Hampshire County Council with help from Friends of Lepe.
 The fundraising is part of the nationwide Make One Million campaign, run by the British Mountaineering Council (BMC), which is aiming to raise £1million to renovate footpaths in all 15 of the UK’s National Parks.